B3ND1X/air-script/README.md

 Easily hide a Pi in your pocket, connect via ssh with mobile hotspot or ad hoc and pwn the world!)

-*If on Raspberry Pi, it's recommended to skip bruteforce and transfer handshakes from Pi to PC to decrypt the password.*
+*If on Raspberry Pi, it's recommended to use cloud cracking to decrypt the password.*

-*Create or upload your own wordlist to Air Script.
+*Create or upload your own wordlist to Air Script if you want to crack local.
 More wordlists means a higher chance of getting the password!*

-*Also note you will have to convert .cap files to .hccap yourself if you want to use hashcat* (This will be an automated option in the future)

-Use this if you don't know how to convert: https://hashcat.net/cap2hccapx/ (Convert handshake for hashcat, this is optional)
+*Use cloud cracking to crack passwords: .cap files are automatically converted and sent to https://www.onlinehashcrack.com/*

 ## EMAIL NOTIFICATIONS